 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the 1100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1100D and the Canon 1D X Mark II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1100D:

 - More compact: Is smaller (130x100mm vs 158x168mm) and thus needs less room in the bag.